 The downside of pursuing these modifications is that they are not immediate.
 While the court can modify child support and/or maintenance back to the day a motion is filed, it may take several months from filing to getting a court order.
 Hearings are usually set several months after a modification motion is filed.
 With court’s being closed or only dealing with emergencies due to COVID-19, it could take even longer than normal.
 During the waiting period you still need to use best efforts to continue making your payments.

 Finally, people that are under orders to pay property equalization payments or other property settlements may question what, if any, effect COVID-19 has on their orders.
 Perhaps you have orders regarding payment of certain debt.
 Much like child support and maintenance, there are no orders or new laws suspending marital property or debt orders flowing from your divorce.
 Unlike maintenance and child support cases, the road to modifying property equalization payments or other property provisions is even more difficult.
 These types of orders can only be modified if the court finds the existence of conditions that justify the reopening of a judgment.
 Depending on the situation, COVID-19 may be such a circumstance.
 Perhaps you are unable to get your home on the market in time or pay on certain credit cards.
 There may be relief to be sought from the court.
 Each case is different and dealing with marital property and debt is not as formulaic as with support obligations.

 Ultimately, if you and your former spouse or partner are experiencing financial difficulties due to COVID-19 and agree to a modification or temporary suspension of financial orders, you should reduce the agreement to writing, get it signed, and filed with the court to ensure it is binding and enforceable.
-If you’re not able to agree on relief it might be time to consider consulting with a family law attorney to assess your options moving forward.
+If you’re not able to agree on relief it might be time to consider consulting with a Denver family law lawyer to assess your options moving forward.